mdn/content/files/en-us/learn/server-side/django/admin_site/index.md

 - Each model has a list of individual records, identified by the string created with the model's `__str__()` method, and linked to detail views/forms for editing.
 By default, this view has an action menu at the top that you can use to perform bulk delete operations on records.
 - The model detail record forms for editing and adding records contain all the fields in the model, laid out vertically in their declaration order.

-You can further customise the interface to make it even easier to use.
+You can further customize the interface to make it even easier to use.
 Some of the things you can do are:

 - List views: